Modular forms from Noether-Lefschetz theory: Modularity Statement

 into a pair of conjugate complex subspaces, isotropic with respect to the form.
 A fiber of $g$ over $[Z]$ corresponds to this choice, which does not affect the orthogonal complement of $Z$.
 Thus, the Noether-Lefschetz loci in $D$ are pulled back from the symmetric space:

 The constant term of the series can be interpreted in terms of the Hodge bundle on $\Gamma\bs D$.
 Indeed, if $V$ is the tautological bundle of $p$-planes,

 where each summand is isomorphic to $g^*V$ as a real vector bundle.
-There is a natural complex structure on $V^{0,2}$ coming from the Hodge filtration, so we can take its Chern class:
+There is a natural complex structure on $V^{2,0}$ coming from the Hodge filtration, so we can take its Chern class:

 Theorem \ref{kmnum} is only proved for $\Gamma$ torsion-free, so that $M$ is a manifold.
-For our application, we need to allow general arithmetic groups, since ADE singularities have finite order monodromy.
-For convenience, we will take $\Gamma = O(\Lambda)$. \begin{lemma} $O(\Lambda)$ contains a finite index normal subgroup which is torsion-free.\end{lemma} \begin{proof} Consider the congruence subgroup $\Gamma(3)$, consisting of automorphisms congruent to the identity modulo $3\Lambda$.
-It is normal and finite index because the quotient $O(\Lambda)/\Gamma(3)$ lies in the automorphism group of $\Lambda/3\Lambda$.
-Suppose that $T\in \Gamma(3)$ is torsion, say of prime order $p$.
-Write $1-T = 3A$ for some $A\in \End(\Lambda)$.
-Since $T$ has an eigenvalue $\lambda$ of order $p$, $A$ has an eigenvalue $\omega$ with $1-\lambda = 3\omega$.
-Now take the norm $N_{\Q(\zeta_p)/\Q}$ of this equation to obtain

-which is never true in $\Z$. \end{proof} Hence, the analytic stack $[O(\Lambda) \bs D]$ can be realized as the quotient of a complex manifold by a finite group $G$.
+For our application, we need to allow torsion elements, since ADE singularities have finite order monodromy.
+For convenience, we will take $\Gamma = O(\Lambda)$. \begin{lemma} $O(\Lambda)$ contains a finite index normal subgroup which is torsion-free.\end{lemma} \begin{proof} This is a well-known result of Selberg; see for instance Cor.
+17.7 in \cite{borelalg}. \end{proof} We denote the torsion-free subgroup by $\Gamma_{tf}\subset O(\Lambda)$.
+The analytic stack $[O(\Lambda) \bs D]$ can be realized as the quotient of a complex manifold by a finite group $G\simeq O(\Lambda)/\Gamma_{tf}$.
 The spaces described above are related by

 where $h$ is a $G$-cover, and $g$ is a proper fiber bundle.
 The modularity statement carries over to intersections on the stack as follows.
 If $\alpha\in H_p([O(\Lambda)\bs D],\Q)$ is a rational homology class, and $\ov{\NL}_{2n}\subset \ov{D}$ is the Noether-Lefschetz locus in the manifold $\ov{D}$,